kingishb/good-bike-weather/README.md

 options:
-  -h, --help      show this help message and exit --debug         print all the forecasts to look at and the alert --cli           run without sending a push alert
+  -h, --help      show this help message and exit --debug         print all the forecasts to look at and the message, don't send push alert --cli           print message to stdout without sending a push alert
 ```